Merchant Cash Advance: Revenue Based Financing

 Benefits of a Merchant Cash Advance

-• Fast funding.
+• Extremely fast funding.
 Generally, MCA companies can approve and fund an approved cash advance application within 24 to 72 hours.
-If you need cash flow urgently, you might even find a lender that offers merchant cash advance same-day funding.
+If you need cash flow urgently, you might even find a capital provider that offers merchant cash advance same-day funding.

-• Flexible requirements.
-There’s typically no minimum credit score requirement or a required length of time you’ve been in business since this kind of financing isn’t a traditional small business loan.
+• Lenient qualifications and requirements.
+There’s typically no minimum credit score requirement or a required length of time you’ve been in business since this kind of financing isn’t a traditional small business type of funding.
 Instead, approval relies on other factors, like your average monthly sales figures.

 Disadvantages of a Merchant Cash Advance

-• Lowers cash flow.
-The lender automatically claims a portion of your business’s card sales to satisfy any remaining unpaid cash advance debt.
-This means less cash flow that’s accessible for you to use while you’re in repayment.
+• Lowers future cash flow.
+The capital provider automatically claims a portion of your business’s sales to satisfy any remaining unpaid cash advance.
+This means less cash flow that’s accessible for you to use while you’re in remittance.

 • Higher fees.
-The short-term nature of a merchant cash advance means that it isn’t regulated.
-Merchant cash advance rates and fees are often higher than other types of small business financing options.
+The short-term nature of a merchant cash advance means that it isn’t regulated which leads to higher rates and fees than more traditional financing methods.

 • Imposes restrictions on your business.
-Some lenders prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
-For example, an MCA company might limit your ability to change your business’s credit card processor, change your business hours, or relocate your business while you’re in repayment.
+Some capital providers prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
+For example, an MCA company might limit your ability to change your business’s credit processor, change your business hours, or relocate your business while you’re in remittance.

 Pros & Cons